Answer me this…

 Ok.
 Stupid question.

-Of course you do!
-Even the most noble of bloggers, who are crafting valuable content week in and week out for the good of humanity…want and need to grow their reach.
+Of course, you do!
+Even the noblest of bloggers, who are crafting valuable content week in and week out for the good of humanity…want and need to grow their reach.

 But there’s one tiny (ok…huge) problem:

 Growing a blog is extremely hard these days.

 There’s loads of competition, it’s ever more difficult to stand out and get noticed.
 Gaining the traction we desperately seek can seem just out of reach.

 Everyone knows what podcasting is, but many bloggers are still hesitant to enter this medium, despite how incredibly easy and lucrative it can be.